It’s about preparation for another generation of missions

 Often we are able to get a lot of work done in a short amount of time when a team of individuals comes out for a week and works on a specific project.
 If you or someone in your community of believers would like to bring a team to serve with us we would love to help you with the arrangements.

 Maybe you’re a mechanical engineer, a construction worker or an electrician.
-Maybe you specialize in septic systems or asbestos removal or excavation.
+Maybe you specialize in septic systems or excavation.
 In a project like this, the needs span across a wide variety of professions.
 Your help in what you do best would be a tremendous help to us!

 Interested in helping us?